<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 2. Sucuri CDN

 Sucuri is synonymous with website security.
-Combining performance optimization with a robust suite of security tools—including malware detection, incident response, and continuous monitoring—Sucuri is a go-to solution for businesses aiming to protect their online presence from evolving threats.
+Combining performance optimization with a security toolset — including malware detection, incident response, and continuous monitoring — Sucuri is a popular solution for businesses aiming to protect their online presence.

 Price: Sucuri's CDN services are included in their Website Security Platform plans, which range from $229 to $549 per year for a single website, and their standalone Website Firewall plans, which range from $9.99 to $19.98 per month per site.